aorgazf/credential-switcher/README.md

-# credential-switcher
+# Credential Switcher
-A PowerShell script to easily switch between credentials on a smb network share
+A PowerShell script to easily switch between credentials to access a smb network share.